Lockaa/ProjectModule3/README.md

 # Assignment:
     Create a simple To-Do list application using React.
     Add functionality to add, mark as complete, and delete tasks.
-    Store the tasks in the component’s state.
+    Store the tasks in the component's state.
     Use useState and useEffect hooks in your application.

 # Record Log: